Join the Academy of Science Communication 2026-2027

 Admission criteria and expectations

-• You should hold a position at the level of Assistant Professor or higher, with a solid research background.
-Experience with research-based teaching or similar is also desirable.
-(See below for possible exceptions to the employment requirement.)
+• You hold a position at Assistant Professor level or above (or equivalent) and have a solid research profile.
+Experience with research-based teaching or similar is an advantage.

-• You must be passionate about science and envision a future within the research community.
+• You are passionate about science and envision a future within the research community.

 • You may be employed at a university, a private research company, or a communication institution such as a museum.
-Membership in the Royal Danish Academy of Sciences and Letters is not required.
+Membership of the Royal Danish Academy of Sciences and Letters is not required.

-• You should have some initial experience with science communication.
+• You have gained some initial, first-hand experience with science communication.

-• You must be motivated to engage in dialogue with the public.
+• You are motivated to engage in dialogue with the public.

-In addition, we expect you to actively participate in all aspects of the Academy – not only during the course days, but also in preparation and in the practical communication activities throughout the program.
+In addition, we expect you to participate actively in all aspects of the Academy — not only on course days, but also through preparation and concrete communication activities throughout the programme.

 You should only apply if you are genuinely committed and able to invest both your time and energy in the project.
 We also expect that, as an alumnus, you will continue to engage in the Academy’s activities in the years to come and act as an ambassador for science communication within your research environment.